BalaKrishnanCodeSpace/Airbnb_Analysis/README.md

 Log in to your MongoDB Atlas account and navigate to your cluster.
 Copy the connection string (URI) provided by Atlas.

-3. Set Up Connection in Python: create an account in [**MongoDB Atlas**](https://account.mongodb.com/account/login) and set up a cluster.
+3. Set Up Connection in Python:
+Create an account in [**MongoDB Atlas**](https://account.mongodb.com/account/login) and set up a cluster.
 MongoDB Atlas provides cloud-hosted MongoDB databases that allow you to store and manage your data in a scalable and secure manner.
 Creating a cluster is necessary to deploy and manage your MongoDB database in the cloud.
 Use the pymongo library to establish a connection to MongoDB Atlas in your Python script.
 Here's an example:

 ```python
 from pymongo.mongo_client import MongoClient